Small vs. Large Accounting Firms: Which One to Hire?

 Facebook LInkedin Twitter

-If you’re not yet ready to manage an in-house accountant, working with an accounting firm is a viable option.
+Working with an accounting firm gives chief financial officers (CFOs) an added capacity to handle the finance and accounting needs of their organization.
 The question is, which one should you hire: a small accounting firm or a large accounting firm?

 A quick comparison between small accounting firms vs large accounting firms